188.8.131.52 Determining the rate of DRA

 |2||Calculate the person's disaster affected income.|

-Calculate the maximum rate of NSA or YA the person may be eligible to receive.
-The person's rate of DRA CANNOT exceed their maximum rate of NSA or YA.
+Calculate the maximum rate of JSP or YA the person may be eligible to receive.
+The person's rate of DRA CANNOT exceed their maximum rate of JSP or YA.

 Disaster affected income

-A person's disaster affected income is the fortnightly income that the person has received, or is likely to receive, in the 13 week period after the person first lost income as a direct result of the major disaster.
+A person's disaster affected income is the fortnightly income that the person has received, or is likely to receive, in the 13 week period after the person suffered a loss of income as a direct result of the major disaster.

 - income from bank accounts held in trust